Promote reading readiness, one book at a time

 - Visit a LARL library location to sign up for the program or sign up online using this form.

-- Pick up reading logs and a book bag or track your reading progress virtually using the Beanstack app.
+- Pick up reading logs and a book bag at your library.

 - Begin reading!